jeremymailen/kotlinter-gradle/README.md

 - Incremental build support and fast parallelization with Gradle Worker API
 - Configures from `.editorconfig` when available
 - Configurable reporters
+- Baseline file _(note: you must generate your baseline file with [`ktlint`](https://github.com/pinterest/ktlint))_

 ### Tasks

 When your project uses one of the supported Kotlin Gradle plugins, Kotlinter adds these tasks:

-`formatKotlin`: format Kotlin source code according to `ktlint` rules or warn when auto-format not possible.
+ - `formatKotlin`: format Kotlin source code according to `ktlint` rules or warn when auto-format not possible.

-`lintKotlin`: report Kotlin lint errors and by default fail the build.
+ - `lintKotlin`: report Kotlin lint errors and by default fail the build.

 Also `check` becomes dependent on `lintKotlin`.